ohbm/osr2023/README.md

 ### What are we doing?

-We are organizing, among other events, the Open Science Room at the <a href="https://www.humanbrainmapping.org/i4a/pages/index.cfm?pageid=4114" target="_blank">hybrid 2022 meeting of the OHBM</a>.
+We are organizing, among other events, the Open Science Room at the <a href="https://www.humanbrainmapping.org/i4a/pages/index.cfm?pageid=4114" target="_blank">2023 meeting of the OHBM</a>.

 ### Get involved